SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Implementing the Configuration Backup script.md

 Next, DataMiner IDP will connect to the path and transfer the file to the DataMiner Configuration Archive.
 The file extension will be kept in the DataMiner Configuration Archive.

 > [!NOTE]
-> XML and TXT extensions are be visualized by default.
-This can be changed in [Backups](xref:Configuration#Backup).
+> XML and TXT extensions are visualized by default.
+This can be changed on the [Configuration > Backup page](xref:Configuration#backup).

 ## Backup with change detection

 DataMiner IDP can detect changes between consecutive backups.
-This can be either done between consecutive
+This can be done between either

-1. Full Configuration backups or
+- consecutive full configuration backups or
-1. Core Configuration backups
+- consecutive core configuration backups

 When the script supplies the backup to IDP, it needs to supply a **version** number for change detection.
 The version makes it possible to control different structures of configurations that may arise when different data needs to be compared.